FP&A should guide all significant decisions a company makes.

 2. Creating and preparing detailed reports

-Data holds little value without thoughtful analysis.
+Data holds little value without thoughtful financial analysis.

 And, of course, reports are never a one-and-done task.
 It's up to the FP&A analyst to regularly update these reports as new information rolls in.

 One example is the monthly close, especially at companies without a dedicated accounting department.
-At the end of each month, finance needs to "close the books," which means they review, record, and reconcile their financial accounts.
+At the end of each month, finance needs to "close the books," which means they review, record, and reconcile their financial affairs.

 But the monthly close is notorious for taking a long time—in some cases, it can take the entire month.